cre8tivegenius/Inkwoven/docs/API_KEYS_SETUP.md

 This guide will walk you through adding API keys for AI providers and setting up GitHub Secrets for CI/CD workflows.

+## Using ChatGPT Web (Free - No API Keys Required)

+The easiest way to get started with AI in Inkwoven is using ChatGPT Web, which doesn't require any API keys:

+1. Open the AI Sidebar in Inkwoven
+2. If ChatGPT Web mode is enabled (default), you'll see a "Sign in to ChatGPT" button
+3. Click the button to open ChatGPT in a popup window
+4. Sign in with your OpenAI account
+5. Start chatting directly in the popup window

+**Benefits:**
+- ✅ No API keys needed
+- ✅ Free to use (ChatGPT free tier)
+- ✅ Full ChatGPT web interface
+- ✅ Conversation history saved in ChatGPT

+**Note:** ChatGPT Web opens in a separate popup window.
+You can toggle between ChatGPT Web and other AI providers in the Settings.

 ## Adding AI Provider API Keys in the App

 ### Step 1: Open the AI Sidebar